Frozen Evaporator Coil – What to Do

 If you see any of these signs, it is important to address the issue as soon as possible.
 If you have frozen evaporator coils, the first thing you should do is turn off your system at the breaker box.
 While you are inspecting the possible causes and fixing them, your coils should be able to defrost completely.

 Once the coils have defrosted, it is recommended to contact your local HVAC technician to come and inspect your coil professionally.
-Your technician can check for any damage to the coil or other parts of the air conditioning system that may have been caused by the frozen coils.
+Your technician can check for any damage to the coil or other parts of the air conditioning system that may have been caused by the frozen evaporator coil.
 It is always better to be safe than sorry when it comes to your HVAC system, so don’t hesitate to call in a professional if you are unsure about any aspect of your system’s operation.

 Common Causes of Frozen Evaporator Coils